-It is more likely that girls will be the victims of sexual violence and more likely that sexual harassment will be perpetrated by boys.
+It is more likely that girls will be the individuals impacted by sexual violence and more likely that sexual harassment will be instigated/behaviour displayed by boys.

 Sexual violence and sexual harassment exist on a continuum and may overlap.
 They can occur online and offline (both physical and verbal) and are never acceptable.
-Harrodian will ensure that all victims are taken seriously and offered appropriate support.
+Harrodian will ensure that all individuals impacted by sexual violence are taken seriously and offered appropriate support.

-Sexual violence and sexual harassment are not acceptable at Harrodian.
+Sexual violence and sexual harassment is not acceptable at Harrodian.
 Behaviours such as making sexual remarks (even if they are meant as compliments), grabbing bottoms, breasts and genitalia is not 'banter' or 'having a laugh' and will never be tolerated.